Deakin University

 Entry is subject to specific unit entry requirements.

 Students interested in pursuing a higher degree by Research (HDR), including a Master's by Research or PhD, are encouraged to undertake the Professional Studies—Research Project pathway.
-High-achieving students with a particular interest in research should also consider undertaking either the Research Training in Information Technology specialisation or additional research units as electives (e.g., SIT724, SIT746, and/or SIT747).
+High-achieving students with a particular interest in research should also consider undertaking either the Research Training in Information Technology specialisation or additional research units as electives (e.g., SIT724, SIT746 and/or SIT747).
 Students are encouraged to contact Student Central and speak to a course advisor if they want to pursue this option.

 Entry requirements

-Selection is based on a holistic consideration of your academic merit, work experience, likelihood of success, availability of places, participation requirements, regulatory requirements, and individual circumstances.
-You will need to meet the minimum academic and English language proficiency requirements or higher to be considered for selection, but this does not guarantee admission.
+Selection is based on a holistic consideration of your academic merit, work experience, likelihood of success, availability of places, participation requirements, regulatory requirements and individual circumstances.
+You must meet the minimum academic and English language proficiency requirements or higher to be considered for selection, but this does not guarantee admission.

-A combination of qualifications and experience may be deemed equivalent to minimum academic requirements.
+A combination of qualifications and experience may be deemed equivalent to the minimum academic requirements.

 Academic requirements

-To be considered for admission to this degree you will need to meet at least one of the following criteria:
+To be considered for admission to this degree, you will need to meet at least one of the following criteria:

 Related to the broad field of Information Technology.